jukil/plain-text-life/README.md

     idea: to mark a line as an idea of today

+    feeling: to mark a line as a feeling of today

     @context to indicate the context of a line

     +project to indicate the project to which a line belongs to